awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       + `--set region=region-code`
       + `--set vpcId=vpc-xxxxxxxx`

-      Replace `my-cluster` with your own\.
+      Replace `my-cluster` with the name of your cluster\.
 In the following command, `aws-load-balancer-controller` is the Kubernetes service account that you created in a previous step\.

       ```
       helm install aws-load-balancer-controller eks/aws-load-balancer-controller \